Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/09-Checks.md

 * `metric` - *Required*.
 Metric ID which results is checked.
 * `compareMetric` - *Optional*.
 Metric ID which result is used as a threshold.
 * `threshold` - *Optional*.
 Explicit threshold value.
+* `metadata` - *Optional*.
+List of user-defined metadata parameters specific to this check where each parameter is a string in format: `param.name=param.value`.

 > **IMPORTANT**.
 When configuring check it should be specified either an explicit threshold value in `threshold` field
 > or other metric ID in `compareMetric` field which result will be used as a threshold value.